kqueenofhearts/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This taskentails the concept of arrays pointers and strings
+More task on arrays pointers and strings